manantrimbakey/salesforce-multitools-3/README.md

     - For LWC: JS file is the primary file, followed by HTML & CSS
     - For Aura: Controller.js takes priority, then the component file & CSS

-#### User Interface

 The sidebar provides a clean interface with:
 - Component name & type with LWC/Aura indicators
 - Files grouped by type for better organization
 - Unsaved files get a special indicator
 - Current file is highlighted for easy reference

-## 👾 Additional Features 👾
+### 👀 Last Modified Details

-- **Last Modified Details** - See who modified your code last and when, get notified and blame them!
+See who modified your code last and when, get notified and blame them!
+- Track who last modified each Salesforce component
+- Displays timestamps of when changes were made
+- Integrates with CodeLens for in-line visibility
+- Automatic refresh at configurable intervals

+### 🔍 Debug Log Fetcher

+Fetch and analyze Salesforce debug logs with enhanced filtering and UI:
+- **Command**: Use `Salesforce Multitool: Open Debug Logs` or from the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
+- User-specific log filtering with typeahead search
+- Interactive log viewer with method name tracking
+- Responsive table with tooltips and optimized layout
+- One-click download and open in VS Code

 ## 🔮 Coming Soon! 🔮

-Stay tuned for more features we're adding to this extension!

-- Salesforce Constantinator - to turn your hardcoded strings into constants
+- **Salesforce Constantinator** - Convert hardcoded strings into constants
-- Debugs Log Fetcher - to fetch the logs from your Salesforce org and filter them by any selected user

 ## 💯 Requirements